 Photos in collage:

 - Just Montessori shows their language area along with photos and descriptions of a complete classroom at the start of the school year.
+(Update: Just Montessori is now a membership site.)

 - Trillium Montessori shows their language area and tells about a year of early language shelves.